For information on bus, ferry and train services in Auckland City, visit the Auckland Transport website or telephone them on (09) 366 6400.

 What can I take into the sessions?

-Exclusive to our Patrons, this lounge is situated in the Blues Bar at the Aotea Centre, overlooking the square.
+Exclusive to our Patrons, this lounge is situated in the Circle at the Aotea Centre, overlooking the square.
 This is the perfect place to relax and read or meet participating writers and other members between Festival sessions.
 We provide complimentary wine, coffee and newspapers.
 If you would find out more about membership visit our Become a Patron page.

 The Festival will be filming and recording each session for archival and publicity purposes.
 Some of these sessions may be broadcast on public radio and television.
 It is possible that audience members’ images will be included from time to time in the filming.
 Should you not wish to be filmed, please advise the usher.